bcgov/fasstr/README.md

 #### Analysis

 The analysis functions summarize your discharge values into various statistics. `screen_*` functions summarize annual data for outliers and missing dates. `calc_*` functions calculate daily, monthly, annual, and long-term statistics (e.g. mean, median, maximum, minimum, percentiles, amongst others) of daily, rolling days, and cumulative flow data. `compute_*` functions also analyze data but produce more in-depth analyses, like frequency and trending analysis, and may produce multiple plots and tables as a result.
+All tables are in tibble data frame formats.
+Can use `write_flow_data()` or `write_results()` to customize saving tibbles to a local drive.

 #### Visualization

 The visualization functions, which begin with `plot_*` plot the various summary statistics and analyses as a way to visualize the data.
 While most plotting functions are as customizable as the analysis functions, some come pre-set with statistics that cannot be changed for consistency.
 Plots can be modified by the user using the `ggplot2` package and its functions.
+All plots functions produce lists of plots (even if just one produced).
+Can use `write_plots()` to customize saving the lists of plots to a local drive (within folders or PDF documents).

 ### Function Options